YousafRaja/VoiceVenture/README.md

 2. Under Fully qualified domain name, enter the registered domain name, click Request
 4. Certificate Manager > Your requested certificate > Create record in Route53.
 You should see the Route53 record from the previous step appear in the search.
 5. Click Create records, this will add the CNAME record to your Route53 record.
-6. It will take some time for Pending validation to complete.
+6. It will take some time for Pending validation to complete, in my case it would take 30 mins - 1 hour if everything was configured correctly.
 7. Navigate to Route53 > Hosted zones > Created hosted zone > Create record
 8. Enable Alias, pick the following options in the dropdown
 - Alias to Application and Classic Load Balancer.